 The purpose of the Citizen’s Advice Bureau is to provide people in the UK with advice about the problems that they face.
 The organisation also aims to improve the policies and practices in place in this country that affect people’s lives.
 Advice that is provided is free and impartial and covers just about any area of rights and responsibilities in the UK.
 Many of the issues tackled by the Citizen’s Advice Bureau concern legal issues and money.

 How is the organisation structured?

-The advice and information is provided from 3,300 community locations in England and Wales – these are run by 338 registered charities and together these are the Citizen’s Advice Bureaux.
-Citizen’s Advice is also a separate registered charity and has been set up as the membership organisation for the Citizen’s Advice Bureaux.
-It’s this membership organisation that provides guidance for the Bureaux, as well as training and information systems.
+The advice and information is provided from 3,300 community locations in England and Wales – these are run by 338 registered charities and together these are the Citizen’s Advice Bureau.
+Citizen’s Advice is also a separately registered charity and has been set up as the membership organisation for the Citizen’s Advice Bureau.
+It’s this membership organisation that provides guidance for the Bureau, as well as training and information systems.
 It also sets the standards for the advice and information that is provided.